syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ![ToggleSeriesVisibility support for legend in WinUI Cartesian Chart](Legend_images/WinUI_cartesian_chart_legend_toggleSeriesVisibility.png)

-We can also view the associated `series`, by clicking on its disabled legend item,
+By clicking on disabled legend item, we can view the associated `series`,

 ![ToggleSeriesVisibility support for legend in WinUI Cartesian Chart](Legend_images/WinUI_cartesian_chart_legend_toggleSeriesVisibility1.png)